Welcome

 Still slots to fill!

 Let's spread this load between us all!!
-Please contact Jenny if you would like to take a turn with cleaning.
+Please contact the churchwardens if you would like to take a turn with cleaning.

 You can choose a date that suits you!